Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Attention-aided MMSE

 The proposed A-MMSE model is trained in an end-to-end fashion as shown in the training pipeline of Fig.~\ref{fig:Struc+Train}.
 The model parameters are optimized by minimizing a certain loss function, which quantifies the discrepancy between the estimated and true channel responses across the entire dataset:

-where $N_{\CMcal{B}}$ denotes the number of mini batch and $\CMcal{B}$ denotes the mini batch size.
+where $N_{\CMcal{B}}$ denotes the number of mini-batches and $\CMcal{B}$ denotes the mini-batch size.
 In addition, $\mathbf{H}_{i,j}$ and $\hat {\bf{H}}_{i,j}$ represent the corresponding true channel matrix and estimated channel matrix, respectively.
 For the loss function $\CMcal{L}(\cdot)$, MSE or Huber loss can be chosen.
 We discuss this further in the next subsection.
 The loss function \eqref{eq:loss} is minimized via backpropagation and the Adam optimizer \cite{kingma2014adam}.

 After training, one final A-MMSE filter is produced from the entire training dataset.
 This A-MMSE filter remains fixed and is consistently applied to all test data without further modification.